-A suburban deer bed is a lot more complex than its rural cousins.
+A suburban deer bed is a lot more complicated than its rural counterpart.

-Biology, mainstream hunting media, and common beliefs have all given us a very specific view of what whitetail bedding should look like, whether it’s doe beds or big buck beds.
-Where does a suburban deer bed come into this realm?
-We look into thickets with some coveted belief that there is no doubt that this is where my suburban giant is bedded; or maybe it’s those large inclines where a mature buck could see hundreds of yards from and use fear warning that a human is coming.
-If you live in big woods or farm country you are probably right, but if you hunt in suburban America you are most likely wrong.
+Biology, mainstream hunting media, and common belief all give us a very specific view of what whitetail bedding should look like, be it a doe or big buck bed.
+But what about a suburban deer bed?
+We look into thickets with the conviction that our suburban giant beds there.
+Or maybe he lives on those large inclines where a mature buck could see hundreds of yards off.
+If you live in big woods or farm country, you are probably right.
+If you hunt in suburban America, you are probably wrong.

-With some of the biggest bucks I have put on the ground, I have found one common trait.
+I have found one common trait among all the biggest bucks I have put on the ground.
 These suburban deer bedded where they could always watch humans.
-The psychology of it is simple—if they can see what we are doing at all times, well they feel safer.
+The psychology is simple—if they can see what we are doing at all times, they feel safer.

-I have found countless beds just yards off of back lawns, the sides of houses, or just off a busy road.
-I have even found mature bucks bedding within viewing distance of walking trails in almost the wide open, watching my every step; knowing that if I take that few steps off the trail I went from simple human annoyance to predator.
+I have found countless beds just yards off back lawns, the sides of houses, and busy roads.
+I have even found mature bucks bedding in the wide open within viewing distance of walking trails.
+They watched my every step and they knew that if I took a few steps off the trail, I was a predator.

-Suburban deer, particularly whitetail does, have adapted such aggressive understanding of human predator vs non-predator human, that they will bed in the smallest of pieces, fully aware of how safe they truly are.
-Evolution has taught this animal through years of conditioning that the highway median, small shrub island in a commercial parking lot, or basic hedge row is as safe as you can get from the predator version of humans.
+Suburban deer, particularly whitetail does, have a highly adapted understanding of human predatory behavior.
+Evolution has taught this animal through years of conditioning that the highway median, the basic hedge row, or the small shrub island in a commercial parking lot are as safe as you can be from predators.

-This basic and fascinating theory I feel becomes more dominate as the years go by.
-The young learn better, adapt greater, and slowly but surely these deer are bedding closer and closer to human activity.
+This basic, but fascinating, theory becomes more essential as the years go by.
+As the young learn to adapt, these deer will bed closer and closer to areas of high human activity.

-The whole idea here is to ponder that maybe the thicket we have been so sure of in the past isn’t a sure bet after all.
-Its food for thought that the more you come in an area you may not be pushing a buck out but rather adjusting his behavior to proactively watch you, because running may be a far more dangerous proposition than holding tight.
+The whole idea here is that you should inspect that thicket you have been so sure of in the past.
+Consider that the more you come into an area, you may not be pushing a buck out.
+Rather you might just be forcing the buck to more proactively watch you.
+Running could be far more dangerous for them than holding tight.

-As suburban hunters we need to think of these extremes if we want to become more successful hunters.
-We need to consider the rapid adaptation of suburban deer as one of the primary driving factors in our hunting methodology.
-They are learning 24/7, 365 days a year and passing it on from generation to generation.
-When we look at it that way we realize we might need to catch up.
+We suburban hunters need to think of these extremes if we want to become more successful hunters.
+The theory of suburban deer adaptation drives our entire hunting methodology.
+They are learning around the clock all year and passing their learning on from generation to generation.
+All we need to do is catch up.